ietf-wg-cellar/matroska-specification/cues.md

 - References to audio tracks **MAY** be skipped in `CuePoint Elements` if a video track is present.
 When included the `CuePoint Elements` **SHOULD** reference audio keyframes at most once every 500 milliseconds.
-- If the referenced frame is not stored within the first `SimpleBlock` or first `BlockGroup` within its `Cluster Element`, then the `CueRelativePosition Element` **SHOULD** be written to reference where in the `Cluster` the reference frame is stored.
+- If the referenced frame is not stored within the first `SimpleBlock`, or first `BlockGroup` within its `Cluster Element`, then the `CueRelativePosition Element` **SHOULD** be written to reference where in the `Cluster` the reference frame is stored.
 - If a `CuePoint Element` references `Cluster Element` that includes a `CodecState Element`,